 - Turn your mixer up to medium to high speed and mix for about 5 minutes until buttercream is completely incorporated, silky, and smooth.
 Scrape down the sides of the mixing bowl.

 - Turn the mixer onto low speed for 10 minutes.
 This helps to remove air bubbles that may have formed when whipping your buttercream.

 - Remove the mixing bowl from the mixer and use a spatula to push the buttercream into the sides of the bowl.
 This helps remove any remaining air bubbles.

-Thanks so much, Blair, for your amazing and wonderful vanilla cake with a dulce de leche filing and candied pecans!
-Blair has a ton of delicious cake recipes on her website, Baked By Blair, Instagram, and Pinterest.
-She will be thrilled if you paid her a visit!
+Thanks so much, Blair, for your amazing vanilla cake with a dulce de leche filling and candied pecans!
+Blair has many delicious cake recipes on her website, Baked By Blair, Instagram, and Pinterest.
+She would be thrilled if you visited her!